XimenaPTM/ML-Linear-Regression-Bike-Sharing/README.md

 ## Technology:
 Project is created with:
-* Python: 3.9.13
+*Python: 3.9.13
-*import pickle

-* Tratamiento de datos
+**Tratamiento de datos**
-import numpy as np
+-import numpy as np
-import pandas as pd
+-import pandas as pd
-import sidetable
+-import sidetable
-from sklearn.preprocessing import OneHotEncoder
+-from sklearn.preprocessing import OneHotEncoder

 *Estadísticos
 from scipy import stats